Showing posts with label driving. Show all posts

 Day 2: Thursday, May 13, 1993

-The next day we walked to the bus stop, I was frightened by lizards that jumped out of the bushes while we waited for the bus, that we were going to take into the city.
+The next day, we walked to the bus stop.
+I was frightened by lizards that jumped out of the bushes while we waited for the bus, which we were going to take into the city.

 Oh, my gosh, the driving in Mexico is crazy!